LukeGrahamLandry/franca/devlog.md

-so that sure isn't a program... it loads from the got into rax and then uses r8 instead. sad day, i typed 0b01001000 instead of calling pack_rex_si so high registers didn't get encoded.
+so that sure isn't a program... it loads from the got into rax and then uses r8 instead. sad day, in the .addr hack i just did, i typed 0b01001000 instead of calling pack_rex_si so high registers didn't get encoded.

 - using the x64 compiler to aot, i get `we guessed wrong so the array resized and all the pointers are junk` sometimes, with a random multiple of 4096, but when it works it gets the same hash as the arm one cross compiling which is a good sign.